AllegorithmicSAS/painter-plugin-photoshop-export/README.md

 # Photoshop Export - Substance Painter plugin

-This plugin adds an 'Export To PlotoShop' button to the main toolbar of Substance Painter.
+This plugin adds an __Export To Photoshop__ button to the main toolbar of Substance Painter.
 The export action creates one photoshop document for each channel of each stack of the Substance Painter document, preserving the stack hierarchy (layers and groups).
 Unfortunately, blending modes and filters are not fully compatible between Photoshop and Substance Painter, hence the final result can be different between the two softwares.

 ## Installation